Managing Specific Phobia: Seven Tips for Overcoming Irrational Fears

 If you’re in the habit of arranging your life around your fears, there may be things that you’re missing out on that you could be enjoying.
 And, if you’re in relationships with other people, your non-rational fears can drive you apart or limit what you can explore together.
 Overall, phobias or intense fears can be draining and harmful to you, your mental health, and various parts of your life; they don’t serve to benefit you, either, since they are by nature fears of things that likely don’t pose any threat to you.

-Tips for overcoming non-rational fears
+Tips for overcoming irrational fears

 So, now that you know what non-rational fears are and why you may want to work on overcoming them, here are some tips to help you out.

-Give exposure therapy a try
+Consider exposure therapy

 Exposure therapy is exactly like it sounds.
 It works by exposing you little by little to the thing that you are afraid of.
 The important thing to know about exposure therapy, though, is it’s not the same as just confronting your non-rational fear head-on.